Riemann Integration

 • Prerequisite (Boundedness):

-The Darboux definition above presumes \(f\) to be bounded — otherwise the suprema \(M_i\) or infima \(m_i\) on some subinterval would be \(\pm\infty\), making the Darboux sums ill-defined as finite numbers.
+The Darboux definition above presumes \(f\) to be bounded.
+Otherwise the suprema \(M_i\) or infima \(m_i\) on some subinterval would be \(\pm\infty\), which makes the Darboux sums ill-defined as finite numbers.
 Any sensible extension to unbounded integrands must therefore be handled through improper integrals (next section) or through the more flexible Lebesgue framework (developed in the measure-theoretic pages).

 • Sufficient Condition (Continuity):